-The ISM represents the considered advice of the Australian Cyber Security Centre (ACSC) within the Australian Signals Directorate (ASD).
+The ISM represents the considered advice of the Australian Signals Directorate (ASD).
 This advice is provided in accordance with ASD's designated functions under the Intelligence Services Act 2001.

-The ACSC also provides cyber security advice in the form of Australian Communications Security Instructions and other cyber security-related publications.
+ASD also provides cyber security advice in the form of Australian Communications Security Instructions and other cyber security-related publications.
 In these cases, device and application-specific advice may take precedence over the advice in the ISM.